hossapp/php-agent/README.md

 This is the php agent for Hoss Agent

 Hoss helps you track and manage API integrations.
-It automatically capture outbound requests and alert API become slow, return error or unexpected data
+It automatically capture outbound requests and alert API become slow, return error or unexpected data.
+Sign up for a free account at https://www.hoss.com

 ## Prerequisites